Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 The healthier alternative to quiet quitting isn’t “working harder”, but working differently.
 If you find yourself disengaged in your workplace over a substantial period of time, the first step is to diagnose why.
 Is it the workload, the manager, the lack of growth, or a deeper mismatch between your values and those of the organization?

 Sometimes, small changes—like changing projects, negotiating more flexibility, or working with a different manager—can bring you out of quiet quitting and restore your motivation.
-Have an honest conversations with yourself and your employer about what would make work feel more meaningful and engaging again.
+Have an honest conversation with yourself and your employer about what would make work feel more meaningful and engaging again.

-But if these efforts fail or the issue is related to a deeper misalignment, consider if it’s time to plan an exit rather than stay stuck in quiet resignation.
+But if these efforts fail or the issue is related to a deeper misalignment, consider if it’s time to plan an exit rather than stay stuck in resignation.
 The process doesn’t have to be impulsive; use the quiet quitting period to strategically clarify what you want next and take steps to make that happen.

-In my case, the answer to these question was acknowledging that my ideal day included writing and thinking, research, and creative work.
+In my case, the answer to these questions was acknowledging that my ideal day included writing and thinking, research, and creative work.
 These elements had been previously present earlier in my career, but were slowly replaced by the tasks expected from more senior roles—managing multiple projects and people, and spending the day in meetings.

 When it became clear that it would not be possible to go back to my desired role in the organization, I understood it was time to go and try something else.